angelinahung/TOC-Project-2017/README.md

     * `One day tour`
         * Dine

-And the chatbot will reply the answer of the above input strings.
+And the chatbot will reply the answer of the above input strings one by one.

     *(P.S.
-In there, It's not efficient to write it all the answer)*
+It's not efficient to write it all the answer here)*

 ## Author
 [Angelina Anggara](https://github.com/angelinaanggara1996)